-How is GPS used in UAV?
+How is GPS/GNSS used in UAV?
 Unmanned Aerial Vehicles (UAV) are increasingly being used for a wide range of applications including reconnaissance, surveillance, surveying and mapping, spatial information acquisition and geophysics exploration, among others.
 Often, in these situations, GPS is the key to operating the UAV safely.

 Whether the vehicles are guided autonomously, or guided by ground based pilots, GPS in UAV plays an important role.
 As long as sufficient satellite signals can be accessed during the entire UAV mission, GPS navigation techniques can offer consistent accuracy.
 Often, GPS is used in conjunction with Inertial Navigation Systems (INS), to offer more comprehensive UAV navigation solutions.